nnworkspace/crossword-gen-jsf/README.md

 * JEE 8
   - CDI
   - JSF
-  - TODO: add more JEE features
+  - TODO: add more JEE features ( messaging, RxJava?? ....)
 * Self-contained build/test Gradle script.
 Running this application does't require any JEE 8 Server pre-installed on your local dev computer.
 * TODO: dockerization of the application